avvau/Ice_Machine_Praktikum23-24/README.md

 The process `BackToStart` is linked with the endpoint `backtostart`.
 This final step involves the robot returning to its initial starting position.

 # Ice Machine
 An ice machine from Klarstein was used for the project.
 This machine has a water tank, an ice cube mould and a spiral mechanism that transports the freshly made ice into the dispenser.
 When the ice machine is plugged into a socket, the on/off symbol appears on the display panel.
 Last year, the ice cube machine was completely rebuilt to enable automatic control.
 In this context, the housing of the machine was opened and the control board was extended.
-For further detailed documentation, please refer to the [git repository from last year](https://gitlab.lrz.de/000000000149F516/tum-prac.git)
+For further detailed documentation, please [click here](https://gitlab.lrz.de/000000000149F516/tum-prac.git) to go to last year's git repository.

 #### To activate the machine, simply press the on/off button.
 This action will result in the display appearing as follows:
 ![59B8C38F-99DA-40E5-9F92-4835F0F51B44](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/0776b5dc-eb08-4ba0-8141-29ae59371ba2)

 # Circuit
 The circuit was assembled last year, comprising a multicontroller and an FT232 chip.
 This configuration enables connection to a computer via a USB interface.
 On the opposite side, multiple pins are provided for connecting electronic components.
 Among these pins, VCC and RTS were utilized in constructing the circuit.
-For further detailed documentation, please refer to the [git repository from last year](https://gitlab.lrz.de/000000000149F516/tum-prac.git).
+For further detailed documentation, please [click here](https://gitlab.lrz.de/000000000149F516/tum-prac.git)  to go to last year's git repository.

 The following images illustrate the pin connections, facilitating easy reconnection in case of any disconnection:
 ![70C0D7CB-EFC6-41F7-BC74-27A6205E7CF9 2](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/b6f06479-32a7-4d87-81cf-4d1e3be6be06)